Khadakwasla Dam: Design

 The Khadakwasla Dam is 1.9 km long.
-The dam has been built on the Mutha River, which begins from the confluence of the rivers Ambi and Mose on which the Panshet and Varasgaon Dams are built respectively, and the outflow from Temgarh Lake through Temgarh Dam about 15 km north of Varasgaon Dam into Khadakwasla Lake.
-Mose river has been referred to as Mutha river and shown as such on some maps.
+The dam has been built on the Mutha River, which begins from the confluence of the rivers Ambi and Mose on which the Panshet and Varasgaon Dams are built respectively, and the outflow from Temghar Lake through Temghar Dam about 15 km north of Varasgaon Dam into Khadakwasla Lake.
 The length of the Khadakwasla backwaters is nearly 22 km and the width varies from 250 to 1000 m.
 The maximum depth in the lake is 36 m.
 The dam has 11 radial type sluice gates and six irrigation outlets, flowing into two canals as explained below.
 Of the three feeder lakes, Varasgaon is the largest, followed by Panshet and Temgarh, in that order.
 The source of Panshet is close to the base of both Rajgad and Torna Forts and Panshet is the highest of the three, some 30 m higher than Khadakwasla.
 Varasgaon Lake is at the same level as Khadakwasla, and only water released deliberately moves into the Mutha, and then, on to Khadakwasla.
 Fort Rajgad does not reach the imposing height of Sinhagad Fort, stopping at 2851 feet above sea level.

 The Panshet reservoir has a capacity of 2.70 million cubic meters, with Varasgaon reservoir, a larger body, having even more.
 The Khadakwasla Dam was founded on hard rock.
 It had a height of 31.25 m above the river bed, with a 8.37 m depth of foundation.
 Its crest length was 1.47 m and has a free board of 2.74 m.
 The dam had a flood capacity of 2,585 m^{3}/s and a reservoir of 2.78 million cubic meters.
-It cannot accept water from both Panshet and Varasgaon together, unless its sluice gates are fully open, causing an overflow of water into Pune, which would perforce allow the waters to end up in the Bhima River and add to water in reverse flow into the Mula River coming East all the way from Mulshi Lake and Dam south of Lonavla, a hill station some 50 km west of modern Pune.
+It cannot accept water from both Panshet and Varasgaon together, unless its sluice gates are fully open, causing an overflow of water into Pune, which would perforce allow the waters to end up in the Bhima River and add to water in reverse flow into the Mula River coming East all the way from Mulshi Lake and Dam south of Lonavala, a hill station some 50 km west of modern Pune.
 The plan envisaged control of these three dams to benefit the rapidly expanding city of Pune.
 The original dam, built in 1879 as a masonry gravity dam founded on hard rock was the first of its kind in the world.
 This dam was designed by Sir M. Visvesvaraya.

 Many people come here on weekends and during the monsoon season.
 Scenic places around the dam include Peacock Bay, Kudje village and Neelakantheshwar (नीलकंठेश्वर), located near Bahuli village just past Kudje.
 The Sinhagad road, bordering the dam, has become a favourite picnic spot.
 There is a "Chowpatty" offering snacks, fast food and non-alcoholic drinks.
 Peacock Bay, however, is out of bounds to the public at large, being part of the NDA, a Defence Forces establishment.